 It may look like a tube of fur, but the cat’s tail has a complex structure.
 The tail is made up of 18-23 bones.
 The bones are larger at the base of the tail and gradually get smaller towards the tip.

 Each small bone is surrounded by 6 layers of muscle on each side.
-This allows the cat to flex, extend, and swish their tail.
+This allows the cat to flex, extend, and swish its tail.

 The base of the tail is connected to the cat’s lumbar spine, and lots of tail movements are controlled by muscles in the lumbar spine.
-This means spinal injuries can impact tail mobility.
+This means spinal injuries can affect tail mobility.

 What Cat Tail Movements Mean

-When a cat’s tail is vertical, this usually means they are happy to see you.
+When a cat’s tail is vertical, this usually means that it is happy to see you.
 Muscles in the cat’s lumbar spine initiate this tail movement.